AIRLINES AND AIRPORTS

 I don’t live in the USA.
 How should I pay?

 A. You can send payment in Canadian, Sterling, or Euro cheques.
-You may also wire the money to us.
+You may also wire the money to us or use a credit card.

 Can you debit my bank account for payment?

 A. We do not do ACHs (automatic bank account debits).
-However, if you live near any Bank of America, Wells Fargo, TD Bank, Country Bank, or Bremer Bank you can make a deposit or transfer funds directly into our customer accounts in those banks.
+However, if you live near any Bank of America, Wells Fargo, or Country Bank you can make a deposit or transfer funds directly into our customer accounts in those banks.

 Where are you located?